-Hard, compacted, clay soils can be amended by tilling in organic materials such as peat moss, worm castings, leaf compost or mushroom compost.
-These amendments can help loosen up the soil, provide better drainage and add available nutrients for plants.
+Hard, compacted, clay soils can be amended by tilling in organic materials such as peat moss, worm castings, leaf compost, or mushroom compost.
+These amendments can help loosen up the soil, provide better drainage, and add available nutrients for plants.

-Raised beds can also be created in areas with hard clay soil with better soil brought in to create a depth that plants can spread their roots in.
+Raised beds can also be created in areas with hard clay soil with better soil brought in to create a depth where plants can spread their roots in.
 Another option is to choose plants that will grow in hard clay soil.

 Plants That Will Grow in Hard Clay Soil

 While it’s normally recommended that you amend the soil beforehand for the benefit of the plant to ensure the healthiest growth possible, below is a list of what to plant in compacted soil:

 - Joe Pye weed